“Your kingdom come. Your will be done, on earth as it is in heaven.”

 In addition to our Pastor's Email Newsletter, there are two additional ways that you can keep connected with the Topeka Community of Christ Congregation:

-Join our Topeka CofChrist Ministry Facebook Group for current information about Topeka congregation, Community of Christ and affiliate organization Activities, Events and Worship opportunities.
+Join our Topeka CofChrist Ministry Facebook Group for current information about the Topeka congregation, Community of Christ and affiliate organization Activities, Events and Worship opportunities.
 This is a private Facebook Group and you will need to join this group, by requesting to join through you Facebook account.
 Please contact Jim Fairchild if you need assistance.

 |